dhaval070/react-amcharts/README.md

 # React amcharts

-This application shows a sales chart by different dates and channels.
+This application demonstrates React functional component and a sales chart by different dates and channels.
 It is built with React.js and amcharts library.

 ## Available Scripts